 Dovato is a combination medication that contains dolutegravir, and lamivudine.
-It is used on its own as a standalone antiretroviral therapy (ART) regimen for HIV-1 in adults with no previous HIV antiviral treatment history and no known resistance mutations to the ingredients in Dovato.
+It is used on its own as a standalone antiretroviral therapy (ART) regimen for HIV-1 in adults with no previous HIV antiviral treatment history.
+Dovato can also be used to replace current antiretroviral treatment in those who have achieved viral suppression (HIV-1 RNA less that 50 copies per mL) with no treatment failure and no known resistance mutations to the ingredients in Dovato.

 Although it is not a cure for HIV, when taken as directed, it allows for the virus to be suppressed.
 This prevents further transmission of HIV and allows an individual’s immune system to improve through increasing CD4 cell counts and decreasing the amount of active virus in the blood (viral load).